-9780268105020 Pub Date: 10/1/21 \$26.00 USD Paperback
+9780268105020 Pub Date: 10/1/21 \$26.00 USD

+Paperback

 480 Pages Biography & Autobiography / Personal Memoirs Series: The Center for Ethics and Culture Solzhenitsyn Series

 9.3 in H | 6.1 in W

-Between Two Millstones, Book 1

-Sketches of Exile, 1974-1978
+Between Two Millstones, Book 1 Sketches of Exile, 1974-1978

-Aleksandr Solzhenitsyn, Peter Constantine
+Aleksandr Solzhenitsyn, Peter Constantine, Daniel J. Mahoney

 Summary

 Between Two Millstones, Book 1 begins on February 13, 1974, when Solzhenitsyn found himself forcibly expelled to Frankfurt, West Germany, as a result of the publication in the West of The Gulag Archipelago.
 Solzhenitsyn moved to Zurich, Switzerland, for a time and was considered the most famous man in the world, hounded by journalists and reporters.
 Between Two Millstones contains vivid descriptions of Solzhenitsyn's journeys to various European countries and North American locales, where he and his wife Natalia ("Alya") searched for a location to settle their young family.
 There are fascinating descriptions of one-on-one meetings with prominent individuals, detailed accounts of public speeches such as the 1978 Harvard University commencement, comments on his television appearances, accounts of his struggles with unscrupulous publishers and agents who mishandled the Western editions of his books, and the KGB disinformation efforts to besmirch his name.
 There are also passages on Solzhenitsyn's family and their property in Cavendish, Vermont, whose forested hillsides and harsh winters evoked his Russian homeland, and where he could finally work undisturbed on his ten-volume dramatized history of the Russian Revolution, The Red Wheel.
-Stories include the efforts made to assure a proper education for the writer's three sons, their desire to return one day to their home in Russia, and descriptions of his extraordinary wife, editor, literary advisor, and director of the Russian Social Fund, Alya, who successfully arranged, at great peril to herself and to her family, to smuggle Solzhenitsyn's invaluable archive out of the Soviet Union.
+Stories include the efforts made to assure a proper education for the writer's three sons, their desire to return one day to their home in Russia, and descriptions of his extraordinary wife, editor, literary advisor, and director of the Russian Social Fund, Alya, who successfully arranged to smuggle Solzhenitsyn's invaluable archive out of the Soviet Union.
 Contributor Bio Aleksandr Solzhenitsyn (1918-2008), Nobel Prize laureate in literature, was a Soviet political prisoner from 1945 to 1953.
+His The Gulag Archipelago (1973) unmasked Communism and played a critical role in its eventual defeat.
+Solzhenitsyn was exiled to the West in 1974.
 He ultimately published dozens of plays, poems, novels, and works of history, nonfiction, and memoir.
 Peter Constantine is a literary translator and editor, and the director of the Literary Translation Program at the University of Connecticut.

-9780268109011 Pub Date: 9/1/23 \$29.00 USD Paperback 584 Pages Biography & Autobiography / Personal Memoirs Series: The Center for Ethics and Culture Solzhenitsyn Series 9.2 in H | 6.1 in W Between Two Millstones, Book 2 Exile in America, 1978-1994 Aleksandr Solzhenitsyn, Clare Kitson, Melanie Moore Summary
+9780268109011 Pub Date: 9/1/23 \$29.00 USD Paperback

+584 Pages Biography & Autobiography / Personal Memoirs Series: The Center for Ethics and Culture Solzhenitsyn

+9.2 in H | 6.1 in W

+Between Two Millstones, Book 2

+Exile in America, 1978-1994

+Aleksandr Solzhenitsyn, Clare Kitson, Melanie Moore, Daniel J. Mahoney

+Summary